Skip to Content

 The best way to suffocate weeds in the garden is by denying the sunlight they need for the essential food-making process, photosynthesis.
 The latter is possible through the occultation of a land filled with weeds.
 This process is popularly known as smothering.

-When weeds are destroying your garden, you can quickly suffocate them by spreading a black tarp to prevent light from reaching the weeds for months.
+When weeds destroy your garden, you can quickly suffocate them by spreading a black tarp to prevent light from reaching the weeds for months.
 The occultation method remains effective for small-scale and large-scale gardeners who are patient enough to wait for 2 to 3 months for the weeds to smother away.

 The tarp helps moisturize the soil and block light from reaching the weeds.
-The tarp helps moisturize the ground and block sunlight from reaching the weeds.
+The tarp helps moisturize the ground and blocks sunlight from reaching the weeds.
 You want to discourage growth by minimizing the light reaching the weeds as much as possible while ensuring the seeds underneath the tarp germinate.

 1. Know When To Cover With Tarp To Kill Weeds